kianannchan/Data-Anoymonous-and-Cleaning/README.md

 # Data Anoymonous and Cleaning (DAAC)
 *Data Anoymonous and Cleaning (DAAC) is a tool developed in python 3.7.8.
-Objective of the tool allows the user to removed unecessay columns or hide sensitive data within the application itself*
+Objective of the tool allows the user to removed unecessary columns or/and hide sensitive data within the application itself.
+After that, the processed file could be transferred to other system safely without revealing sensitive data.
+To recover the anoymonous data, the file could be feed into the same tool by providing the original secret key*

 #